Skip to main content

 (22): We are Individuals; they are also Individuals (II)

 We are, yes, individuals.
 But we are, sometimes, stupid individuals.
-Perhaps I and you are among the latter group; who knows?
+Perhaps you and I are among the latter group; who knows?
 Forgive the affront and don’t take any offence.
 None is really intended.
 It’s baffling, to say the least, what we humans sometimes do with our lives.
-I strongly believe that we all are endowed with one or another intellect with which we use to lead our soul and body towards some mental gratifications such as to eat food and drink to quench our hunger and thirst; wear clothes to cover our nudity; communication ability to express feelings and wants; etc. But yet, we tend to do other things so glaringly self-destructive for no constructive reason whatsoever in the name of fashion, passion and thingamajig .
-I am not moralizing or sensationalizing anything, for that is, or can be, relative and subjective; I am rather rationalizing them.
-Often it happens, we utter: to each his own.
-I shake head at this pomposity and respond: to each his ruin.
-It was only a few
+I firmly believe that we are all endowed with one or another intellect with which we lead our soul and body toward certain mental gratifications, such as eating to quench our hunger and thirst; wearing clothes to cover our nudity; and communication to express our feelings and wants, etc. But yet, we tend to do other things that are glaringly self-destructive for no constructive reason whatsoever, in the name of fashion, passion, and thingamajig .
+I am not moralising or sensationalising anything, for that is, or can be, relative and subjective; I am instead rationalising them.
+Often it happens that we utter: to each his own.
+I shake my head at this pomposity and respond: to each his ruin.
+It was only a few da...

 (21): We are Individuals; they are also Individuals (I)

 My stay in India aged one today.
-My wife and l live contentedly and our studies go on well—praises are due to Allah.
-I have shared lots of my experiences within the span of the year in some of my write ups.
-Another fresh experience, nonetheless, prompted this short piece, and this is an ongoing 3-week workshop I am attending on film, T.V and theatre acting, choreography and cinematography at the beautiful, hilly, artists’ hub of Andretta in Palampur, Himachal Pradesh (HP).
-There are about 50 attendees from mainly three states—the host i.e. HP, Punjab and Haryana.
-I am the only non-Indian; so, imagine the feeling.
-I have met some people that have reshaped the-year-old views I held on India and Indians; hence the novelty of the experience.
+My wife and I live contentedly, and our studies go well—praise be to Allah.
+I have shared many of my experiences over the past year in my write-ups.
+Another fresh expertise, nonetheless, prompted this short piece: an ongoing 3-week workshop on film, TV, and theatre acting, choreography, and cinematography at the beautiful, hilly, artists’ hub of Andretta in Palampur, Himachal Pradesh (HP).
+There are about 50 attendees from three central states—the host, i.e., HP, Punjab, and Haryana.
+I am the only non-Indian, so imagine the feeling.
+I have met some people who have reshaped the year-old views I held on India and Indians; hence the novelty of the experience.
 Our trip to HP was exhilarating , for the state is well known for its remarkable atmosphere and tourist attractions.
-So we all were enthusiastic the first day we heard about the workshop.
-The anxiety was multiplied when I ‘googled’ the name o
+So we were all enthusiastic the first day we heard about the workshop.
+The anxiety multiplied when I googled the venue's name: Andretta.
+I read that the legendary Norah Richa...

 (20): My Apathetic Wedding Anniversary

 Muhammad Muhsin Ibrahim @muhsin234 (Twitter) Sunday, 01 st June 2014, marks my maiden wedding anniversary.
 Unlike today, I was filled with happiness beyond expressing this day, last year.
-I was all the more excited that we were, pragmatically speaking, honeymooning outside Nigeria, starting in Cairo, where we would have an eighteen-hour transit, and India, where we still are, essentially though for studies.
+I was all the more excited that we were, pragmatically speaking, honeymooning outside Nigeria, starting in Cairo, where we would have an eighteen-hour transit, and India, where we still are, essentially, though for studies.
 My euphoria was, nonetheless, shattered by two fears since we were airborne: first, India was often described in the news as religiously a volatile country; and second, as being ‘infested’ with lusty rapists.
-I am Muslim and coming with a newly wed wife!
+I am Muslim, and I am coming with a newlywed wife!
 Though after spending almost a year now, I discovered that although the religious schism of course exists and the rapists rather ravage, some stories are untrue, or just being exaggerated.
-Yet, I was spirited in another way, for I was ‘escaping’ from the wrath of the infamous, dreaded Boko Haram (BH) unthinking insu
+Yet, I was spirited in another way, for I was ‘escaping’ from the wrath of the infamous, dreaded Boko Haram (BH) ...